TCP-Lab/x.FASTQ/README.md

     \ \/ / | |_ / _ \ \___ \ | || | | |
      >  < _|  _/ ___ \ ___) || || |_| |
     /_/\_(_)_|/_/   \_\____/ |_| \__\_\
-        ...a part of the Endothelion project
+       code for the Endothelion project
 ```

 ## Generality